S-400 missile system: China

 In March 2014, it was announced that Russian President Vladimir Putin had given authorization to sell the S-400 system to China.
 On 13 April 2015, the chief executive of the Russian state-run arms trader Rosoboronexport confirmed that China secured a contract for the purchase of the S-400 air defense system.
 Delivery of the system began in January 2018.
 China test fired Russian S-400 systems for the first time in early August 2018.
 Deliveries were reportedly postponed after the delivery of two S-400 units.

 The acquisition of S-400, reported to initially consist of six batteries, improves China's air space defense.
-A reported 400 km coverage range would allow China's defense of the Taiwan Straits and the Diaoyu Islands.
+A reported 400 km coverage range would allow China's defense to cover all of the Taiwan Straits and the Diaoyu Islands.
 Taiwan plans countermeasures using signals intelligence units to locate and destroy S-400 systems before they can be used.

 Turkey

 In late 2017 Turkish and Russian officials signed a US$2.5 billion agreement for delivery of the S-400 air defense system to Turkey.
-The US Secretary of State raised concerns over the deal, which were rebuffed by President Erdogan and other Turkish officials, citing the US refusal to sell the upgraded MIM-104 Patriot to Turkey.
+The US Secretary of State raised concerns over the deal, which were rebuffed by President Erdogan and other Turkish officials, citing the US refusal to sell the upgraded MIM-104 Patriot to Turkey, considered to be an important American ally by the US.
 Turkey received its first installment of the Russian S-400 missile defense system on 12 July 2019.
-On 17 July 2019, Turkey was suspended from the F-35 program, the US stating "F-35 cannot coexist with a Russian intelligence collection platform that will be used to learn about its advanced capabilities" and on December 14, 2020, the US imposed CAATSA sanctions on Turkey.
-As of 2020, 4 batteries consisting of 36 fire units, and 192+ missiles were delivered to Turkey.
+On 17 July 2019, Turkey was suspended from the F-35 program, the US stating "F-35 cannot coexist with a Russian intelligence collection platform that will be used to learn about its advanced capabilities" and on 14 December 2020, the US imposed CAATSA sanctions on Turkey.
+As of 2020, 4 batteries consisting of 36 fire units and 192 or more missiles were delivered to Turkey.

-Turkey has tested the S-400 air defense system against drones and F-16 fighter jets at low altitudes.
-According to Turkish media, the Turkish military has identified some deficiencies against a slow-moving object at low altitude.